HASHTECHVENTURES/platskill-CHATGPT-MODEL-/README.md

 ## 📞 Support

 For issues or questions:
-1. Check browser console for error messages
+1. Check browser console for error messages (F12 → Console)
 2. Verify API keys are valid and have sufficient credits
 3. Ensure all required form fields are filled
 4. Try refreshing the page if issues persist

+## 🤝 Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔄 Updates